Schaudge/petsc/doc/docs/changes/dev.rst

    * If multiple sentences are needed, use a period or semicolon to divide sentences, but not at the end of the final sentence

 .. rubric:: General:
+- Add perfstubs package, see https://petsc.org/release/docs/manual/profiling/#using-tau for more information on usage

 .. rubric:: Configure/Build: